desmondeverett/Network-Routing-Switching/Labs/Lab-02-Infrastructure-Redundancy-&-High-Availability.md

 ## Requirements & Scope
 1. Provision Layer 2 link aggregation using LACP (Link Aggregation Control Protocol) to prevent spanning-tree loop blocking and increase inter-switch bandwidth.
 2. Configure HSRP across the core multilayer switches to provide a highly available virtual default gateway for end-users.
-3. Simulate a physical link failure and verify seamless traffic failover without dropping continuous user connectivity.
+3. Simulate a physical gateway failure and verify the control plane successfully transitions the Standby switch to the Active routing state.

 ## Implementation Steps